 This article will explore statistical significance in marketing, why it matters, and how marketers can measure statistical significance to improve their marketing efforts.
 We will cover the steps required to set up a valid A/B split test, how to measure the statistical significance of the results (click the link to jump to the calculator), and discuss why it’s important.
 And we will touch on the wonky bits, but don’t worry, while we’ll highlight why something is important, we won’t get too far into the weeds.

 What is Statistical Significance?

 Statistical significance is a term that’s often talked about, but not everyone understands what it means or why it’s important.
 In simple terms, statistical significance refers to whether the results of an experiment or study are due to chance or are actually meaningful.
 This is important because if the results are insignificant, the marketer cannot be confident that what’s shown in the test will lead to the desired outcome.
 To determine whether a result is statistically significant, a marketer will usually perform a statistical test, which will take into account the sample size, the variability of the data, and the confidence level desired.

-Statistical significance is important to marketers because it helps them make informed decisions based on reliable and accurate data.
+Statistical significance is important in marketing because it helps marketers make decisions based on reliable and accurate data that’s likely repeatable.
 By understanding whether test results are statistically significant or not, marketers can determine whether the change being tested will have a real impact on campaign performance.

-For example, if a marketer is testing two offers and one performs better than the other, measuring statistical significance will tell them whether the difference resulted from the change or happenstance.
-Statical significance lets a marketer have confidence in the results.
+For example, if a marketer is testing two offers and one performs better than the other, they’d go with the better result, right?
+Maybe.
+Measuring statistical significance will tell you whether the improvement was the result of the change being tested or happenstance.
+Statistical significance lets a marketer have confidence in the results.

 Common Mistakes in Statistical Analysis